Strawberries, blueberries, and raspberries are commonly available in grocery stores, but many equally delicious berries are abundant in the wild.

 Riboflavin — like other B vitamins — plays an essential role in energy production.
 It’s needed to turn your food into energy and may protect your nervous system against disorders like Parkinson’s disease and multiple sclerosis (

 Saskatoon berries have a sweet, nutty flavor and can be enjoyed both fresh and dried.
 They’re incredibly high in riboflavin, a very important nutrient.

 Muscadine (Vitis rotundifolia) is a grapevine species native to the United States.

-Muscadine berries have a thick skin that ranges from bronze to dark purple to black.
+Muscadines have a thick skin that ranges from bronze to dark purple to black.
 They have a very sweet yet musky taste, and their flesh’s texture is similar to that of plums (41).

-These berries are not only high in riboflavin and dietary fiber but also contain resveratrol.
+These grape-like fruits are not only high in riboflavin and dietary fiber but also contain resveratrol.